codatio/codat-docs/docs/integrations/accounting/quickbooksonline/accounting-quickbooksonline-delete-journal-entries.md

 This article explains how to delete existing records from QuickBooks Online.

-## Deleting Journal Entries
+## Deleting Journal entries

-The _Delete Journal Entries_ endpoint allows you to delete a specified Journal Entry from QuickBooks Online.
+The _Delete Journal entries_ endpoint allows you to delete a specified Journal entry from QuickBooks Online.

 :::danger Use with caution